-(e) All assessments made by the Cape Cod planning and economic development commission and all monies heretofore received or to be received from any source by said commission for the performance of its duties and which remain unexpended on the effective date of this act shall immediately be transferred to Barnstable county on behalf of the Cape Cod commission established under the provisions of this act.
+- (e) All assessments made by the Cape Cod planning and economic development commission and all monies heretofore received or to be received from any source by said commission for the performance of its duties and which remain unexpended on the effective date of this act shall immediately be transferred to Barnstable county on behalf of the Cape Cod commission established under the provisions of this act. - SECTION 21.

-SECTION 21.
 The county commissioners shall fix a date for a county wide election not sooner than sixty days nor later than one hundred and fifty days after the date of passage of this act.
-Each municipality shall conduct a special election pursuant hereto on the date so fixed and shall certify the results thereof to the county commissioners and the state secretary.
-The town clerk of each municipality shall place upon the ballot at such election, the following question:

-Shall the provisions of chapter \\\\\ (here insert chapter number) of the Acts of 198\\ (here insert year) which would authorize (1) the establishment of the Cape Cod Commission which will be funded by the Barnstable County Assembly of Delegates, in accordance with Barnstable County administrative and budgetary procedures; and (2) the possible assessment by the County Assembly of Delegates of up to but not more than \$2 million per year, which amount shall be placed into an account to be known as "The Cape Cod Environmental Protection Fund" to be used only to fund the approved budget of the Cape Cod Commission and which amount would, at most, result in an increase in the property tax rate in the municipality of \\\\\ (here insert name of municipality) of no more than \\\\\ (here insert amount), be accepted in Barnstable County?

-This act shall take effect only after all of the municipalities in Barnstable County have voted on the question and if it has been approved by a majority of all votes cast on the question.
+Each municipality shall conduct a special election pursuant hereto on the date so fixed and shall certify the results thereof to the county commissioners and the state secretary and the county shall pay all of the costs of said election.
+The town clerk of each municipality shall place upon the ballot at such election, the following question: - Shall the provisions of chapter (here insert chapter number) of the Acts of 198 (here insert year) which would authorize (1) the establishment of the Cape Cod Commission which will be funded by the Barnstable County Assembly of Delegates, in accordance with Barnstable County administrative and budgetary procedures; and (2) the possible assessment by the County Assembly of Delegates of up to but not more than \$2 million per year, which amount shall be placed into an account to be known as "The Cape Cod Environmental Protection Fund" to be used only to fund the approved budget of the Cape Cod Commission and which amount would, at most, result in an increase in the property tax rate in the municipality of (here insert amount), be accepted in Barnstable County? - The amount referred to in the ballot question found in the preceding paragraph shall be calculated by the commissioners of said Barnstable county in cooperation with the department of revenue, based upon the nineteen hundred and ninety recapitulation sheet for each municipality or, if a nineteen hundred and ninety recapitulation sheet in not available at the time the calculation is made for a municipality then upon the equalized valuation for such municipality, and which amount shall be certified in writing by the said commissioners and submitted to the town clerk for each municipality in said county no later than thirty days prior to the date of the county wide election. - This act shall take effect only after all of the municipalities in Barnstable County have voted on the question and if it has been approved by a majority of all votes cast on the question.
 The effective date of the act shall be the date of such election.